clackity-io/clackity-io.github.io/_posts/2015-11-08-clackity-clack.markdown

 layout: post
 title: Making the Clackity Noise
 date: 2015-11-08 21:02:00
+excerpt: So I'm writing again.
+Hopefully for longer than a week.
 ---

 The first thing I did after registering this website's domain name (for the